 The passage of time here is a countdown to the next festival, be it Carnaval, La Mejorana or Corpus Christi.
 Costumes range from swirling devils and dragons to curtsying reinas (queens) in traditional lace finery.
-Joining the throngs for these celebrations is a first-rate introduction to the real Panama.
+Joining the throngs for these celebrations is a first-rate introduction to Panama.

 Península de Azuero consists of three provinces: Herrera, Los Santos and a slice of Veraguas.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Península de Azuero.